FREQUENTLY ASKED QUESTIONS

 Q: Is Phoenix the only place with a public art program?

-A: No. Many of the Valley’s neighboring cities have public art programs.
+A: No. Most leading American cities and neighboring Valley cities have public art programs.
 Phoenix is among more than 300 publicly funded public art programs nationwide.

 Q: Is government funding of the arts new?